webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-implementation/index.md

 For websites which have a lot of external content to load, it's sometimes useful to allow it to do so while we fetch and execute tests.

-It also comes with the added benefit of timeouts, and so is not vulernble to no-responses.
+It also comes with the added benefit of timeouts, and so is not vulnerable to no-responses.

 #### What potential limitations are there to the Hybrid Asynchronous tag?